kwebio/kweb-docs/faq.rst

 about 4,351 lines of code, while `vaadin/framework <https://github.com/vaadin/framework>`_ is currently 502,398 lines
 of code, almost a 100:1 ratio!

-Vaadin doesn't have anything like Kweb's `immediate events <https://docs.kweb.io/en/latest/dom.html#immediate-events>`_, which address the primary shortcoming of "server driven" web frameworks which was the lag from unnecessary server round-trips.
+So far as we know, Vaadin doesn't have any equivolent feature to Kweb's `immediate events <https://docs.kweb.io/en/latest/dom.html#immediate-events>`_, which address the primary shortcoming of "server driven" web frameworks which was the lag from unnecessary server round-trips.

 Kweb was built natively for Kotlin, and takes advantage of all of its language features like `coroutines <https://kotlinlang.org/docs/reference/coroutines-overview.html>`_ and the flexible DSL-like syntax.
+Because of this Kweb code can be a lot more concise, without sacrificing readability.

-That said, in its favor Vaadin is extremely mature, while Kweb is still pre-1.0.0.
+That said, in its favor Vaadin is extremely mature and has a vast developer ecosystem, while Kweb is still pre-1.0.0.

 Is there a larger working example?
 ----------------------------------